daenney/daenney.github.io/_posts/2020-03-22-working-remotely.md

 ## The future

-Due to how we're expanding our footprint in the world and how much more connected our world has become, pandemics like this are going to become more common.
-As we've seen in the COVID-19 response, many of our governments are ill-prepared to cope with this, and our health systems can't handle this kind of pressure.
-The containment messures that we are now experiencing are likely to become the new norm until we develop the capability to eradicate these virusses permanently.

 Many of us want to believe that COVID-19 is just a fluke, a once in a lifetime event.
 I don't believe that's going to be the case.
 In the past two decades we've seen more of these events, like [SARS][sars], [swine flu][sw], [MERS][mers]